Look Back (manga): Plot

 Ayumu Fujino (藤野 歩, Fujino Ayumu) is an elementary schooler with a talent for drawing manga, publishing yonkoma in the school's paper, and revels in being lauded for her skills by her peers and teachers.
-One day, however, her teacher asks for her to give one of her strips over to Kyomoto (京本, Kyōmoto), a shut-in with severe social anxiety who longs to draw manga.
-Fujino reluctantly agrees, but discovers that Kyomoto is a professionally-skilled background illustrator who exclusively draws scenic artwork in her yonkoma, and demonstrates herself as the superior illustrator between the two.
-Envying Kyomoto's abilities, Fujino throws herself into improving her art skills, which leads to her alienating her friends and family as she obsesses over overcoming Kyomoto.
-Over the span of a year, in spite of improvements, Fujino fails to meet Kyomoto's standards and eventually quits drawing, rekindling her social life.
+One day, however, her teacher asks her to give one of her strips over to Kyomoto (京本, Kyōmoto), a shut-in with severe social anxiety who longs to draw manga.
+Fujino reluctantly agrees but discovers that Kyomoto is a professionally skilled background illustrator who exclusively draws scenic artwork in her yonkoma, and demonstrates herself as the superior illustrator between the two.
+Envying Kyomoto's abilities, Fujino throws herself into improving her art skills, which leads to her alienating her friends and family as she obsesses over surpassing Kyomoto.
+Over the course of a year, despite improvements, Fujino fails to meet Kyomoto's standards and eventually quits drawing, rekindling her social life.

 When her class graduates from middle school, Fujino is tasked with delivering Kyomoto's diploma to her.
 Fujino enters Kyomoto's house and finds piles of sketchbooks.
 Finding a slip of paper, she draws a yonkoma mocking Kyomoto, but it inadvertently slips under the door of Kyomoto's room.
 Though a remorseful Fujino tries fleeing, Kyomoto—recognizing the artwork—comes out of her room to meet Fujino, revealing herself as a huge fan who had been following her manga in the school paper.
 When Kyomoto asks why she quit, Fujino—flattered by Kyomoto's enthusiastic idolization of her—claims it is because she has plans to submit manga to contests.
 On her way home, however, she finds her creative spark reinvigorated and decides to actually start drawing again.
-She even invites Kyomoto to draw on the manga with her, and their eventual one-shot wins the contest.
-Having become friends from this experience, Fujino uses some of the prize money to take Kyomoto on a trip around town; afterwards, Kyomoto thanks Fujino for giving her the motivation to come out of her shell.

-Through high school, the two continue to create manga under the pen name "Kyo Fujino", submitting multiple one-shots that receive high praise.
+Through high school, she even invites Kyomoto to draw on the manga with her, and their eventual one-shot wins the contest.
+Having become friends from this experience, Fujino uses some of the prize money to take Kyomoto on a trip around town and continues to create manga under the pen name "Kyo Fujino", submitting multiple one-shots that receive high praise; afterwards, Kyomoto thanks Fujino for giving her the motivation to come out of her shell.
 After graduating, they are given a chance to be serialized in Weekly Shōnen Jump, but Kyomoto declines as she wishes to get a formal education in art at Tohoku University of Art and Design.
-Upset at this decision, Fujino continues on without her, working on her manga Shark Kick as Kyo Fujino.
-Though it becomes very popular, publishing eleven tankōbon and receiving an anime adaptation, the adult Fujino feels unfulfilled without Kyomoto and cycles through assistants as a result.
+Upset at this decision, Fujino continues without her, working on her manga Shark Kick as Kyo Fujino.
+Though it becomes very popular, publishing eleven volumes tankōbon and receiving an anime adaptation, the adult Fujino feels unfulfilled without Kyomoto and cycles through assistants as a result.